 - Feed in semi-darkness – use a dimmer, nightlight or a passage light instead of the bright bedroom light.

-- Don’t change your baby’s nappy at night – buy the best nappy you can afford for night-time and leave it on from one feed to the next, unless she has soiled her nappy.
-A good quality gel nappy can be left on all night as they soak up all the urine and the bottom remains dry.
+- Don’t change your baby’s nappy at night – buy the best nappy you can afford for nighttime and leave it on from one feed to the next, unless they’ve soiled their nappy.
+A good quality gel nappy can be left on all night as they soak up all the urine and your baby’s bottom remains dry.

-- In the very early days (the first 6 weeks), do not ‘dummy’ your baby in an attempt to decrease night feeds.
-Rather feed her when she wakes for feeds at night, if more than two and a half hours have passed since the last feed.
+- In the very early days (the first 6 weeks), don’t use a ‘dummy’ to try and decrease night feeds.
+Rather feed them when they wake for night feeds, if more than two and a half hours have passed since the last feed.

-Follow these simple strategies and in a short time, your baby will start to have one longer stretch between feeds at night and by 3 months should have a good 6-8 hour stretch once at night.
+Follow these simple strategies and in a short time, your baby will start to have one longer stretch between feeds at night.
+By 3 months, they should have a good 6-8 hour stretch once at night.

 Demystify newborn sleep